 Dr. Wayne Frederick

-President, Howard University
+President Emeritus, Howard University

-Dr. Frederick received his B.S and M.D. from Howard University.
-Following his post-doctoral research and surgical oncology fellowships at the University of Texas MD Anderson Cancer Center, Dr. Frederick began his academic career as associate director of the cancer center at the University of Connecticut.
+Dr. Frederick received his B.S. and M.D. from Howard University and earned a Master of Business Administration from Howard University’s Business School in 2011.
+He began his academic career as associate director of the Cancer Center at the University of Connecticut.
 Upon his return to Howard University, his academic positions included associate dean in the College of Medicine, division chief in the Department of Surgery, director of the Cancer Center and deputy provost for Health Sciences.
-He also earned a Master of Business Administration from Howard University’s School of Business in 2011.
+Prior to his appointment as interim president of Howard University, Frederick was its provost and chief academic officer.

-Dr. Frederick is the author of numerous peer-reviewed articles, book chapters, abstracts, and editorials and is a widely recognized expert on disparities in healthcare and medical education.
+Dr. Frederick is the author of numerous peer-reviewed articles, book chapters, abstracts and editorials and is a widely recognized expert on disparities in health care and medical education.
 His medical research focuses on narrowing racial, ethnic and gender disparities in cancer-care outcomes, especially pertaining to gastrointestinal cancers.

 Dr. Frederick was honored with the Distinguished Alumnus Award from the University of Texas MD Anderson Cancer Center.
 He currently serves on the boards of directors for the Federal Reserve Bank of Richmond, the U.S. Chamber of Commerce and Humana Inc. He is a member of surgical and medical associations, including the American Surgical Association and the American College of Surgeons.